 Pseudogout is a form of arthritis that causes sudden attacks of joint pain and swelling.
 The prefix "pseudo" means appearing like something else; the term “pseudogout” is commonly used because the symptoms of the disorder are very similar to those caused by gout.
 Gout is an arthritis caused by urate (sometimes referred to as uric acid) crystals.
-(See "Patient information: Gout (Beyond the Basics)".)
+(See "Patient education: Gout (Beyond the Basics)".)

-Although the two disorders can cause similar symptoms, patients with pseudogout are treated somewhat differently than patients with gout (see 'Pseudogout treatment' below).
+Although the two disorders can cause similar symptoms, patients with pseudogout are treated somewhat differently than patients with gout.
+(See 'Pseudogout treatment' below.)

 PSEUDOGOUT CAUSES AND RISK FACTORS

-Other related disorders — Several other diseases of metabolism or endocrine glands are associated with calcium pyrophosphate crystal deposition disease.
+Other related disorders — Several other diseases of metabolism or endocrine glands are associated with CPPD disease.
 These include hyperparathyroidism (overactive parathyroid glands), hypophosphatasia (an inherited metabolic bone disorder), hypomagnesemia (low levels of magnesium in the blood), Gitelman's syndrome (an inherited kidney disorder), and possibly others.

 Although treatment of pseudogout episodes can shorten the duration of the attack, treatment may not decrease the risk of developing a more chronic arthritis that in most ways resembles osteoarthritis.
 Treatment of this chronic arthritis is, thus, similar to that used for osteoarthritis.
-(See "Patient information: Osteoarthritis treatment (Beyond the Basics)".)
+(See "Patient education: Osteoarthritis treatment (Beyond the Basics)".)